Umka

 Umka (Умка) is a suburban settlement of Belgrade, Serbia.
 It is located in the municipality of Čukarica.
+The settlement is notorious for the soil creep, so much that the apocryphal classified "Home for sale [in Umka], low mileage" entered the colloquial language.

 Location

 Umka is located 22 km south-west of Belgrade, on the right bank of the Sava river, close to river's 22 km.
-It is a crossroads on the IB-26 highway, with roads connecting it with another important highway to the east, the Ibarska magistrala.
+It is a crossroads on the IB-26 highway, with roads connecting it with another important highway to the east, the Ibar highway.

+Etymology

+Umka was formerly called Humka, with humka meaning mound, knoll in Serbian language.

 Administration

 Umka was a separate municipality, comprising surrounding villages of Rucka and Pećani which had a population 3,044 by the 1953 census.
 It was later enlarged with several surrounding villages, but the municipality was ultimately dissolved in 1960 and divided between Čukarica (Umka, Rucka and Pećani) and Barajevo (Meljak and Vranić).

 Geography

 One of the characteristics of the Belgrade city terrain is mass wasting.
 On the territory covered by the General Urban Plan there are 1,155 recorded mass wasting points, out of which 602 are active and 248 are labeled as the "high risk".
 They cover almost 30% of the city territory.
 Downhill creeps are located on the slopes above the rivers, mostly on the clay or loam soils, inclined between 7 and 20 degrees and Umka, especially its neighborhood of Duboko, is one of the largest and most active.
 The creep stretches into the municipality of Obrenovac.

+The creep in Umka became active in the early 19th century, as the settlement expanded to the unstable downhill.
+The creep itself is caused by the geological structure and proximity of the Sava.
 The settlement Duboko, on the creep, developed in the 1960s.
-It is unevenly constructed, with over 500 houses and other objects.
+It is unevenly constructed, with over 500 houses and other structures.
 Historically, the largest movements of the land occurred in 1914, 1941, 1978, 1982 and 2005.
 The creep itself is triangularly shaped, on the 900 m long slope, 1,450 m wide at the base, with the average inclination of 9 degrees.
 It covers an area of 100 ha and is 14 m deep on average.

 The mass wasting causes the damages on the houses and the freeway which sink and get ruptured constantly.
 Damages are being repaired and patched but the massive project of stopping down the terrain is found to be too expensive.
 As the houses would lean on one side, the residents themselves were digging down the opposite side, leveling the objects.
 However, after the next massive rainy seasons, the process would continue.
 In the 1950s, the channels were dug for collecting the atmospheric precipitation from the slopes of the Lipik hill, conducting it down to the Obrenovac Road.
 There, several culverts were built below the road to conduct the water into the Sava.
 However, the system wasn't maintained and in time the mass wasting accelerated.